 Are you an innovator looking to use your creativity as a tool for change?

-The Create Change Challenge is for creative, social and cultural projects looking to become sustainable businesses.
+The Create Change Challenge is for creative, cultural and social impact projects looking to become sustainable businesses.

 What's in it for you?